microsoft/dev-proxy/README.md

 </details>
 </p>

-Dev Proxy is a command line tool for testing Microsoft Graph, SharePoint Online and any other HTTP APIs.
+Dev Proxy is a command line tool for simulating APIs for testing apps.

 It aims to provide a better way to test applications.